jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 One of the 69+ components of systemd is hostnamectl which is designed to give you an easy interface into controlling the information relating to your systems hostname.
 Running the command ```man hostnamectl``` shows you what can be done here [hostnamectl](https://www.freedesktop.org/software/systemd/man/hostnamectl "hostnamectl").
 The command `sudo hostnamectl set-hostname newhostnamehere` will change the displayed hostname of your system upon next session login.

 > **Exercise:** Use the hostnamectl command to change your systems hostname to itmo-556 (or your class name).
 Now close your shell and reopen it--what do you see?

 The ```timedatectl``` is used for setting time zone and to activate ntp, [network time protocol](http://tldp.org/LDP/sag/html/ntp.html "Network Time Protocol"), synchronization.
 This part of systemd supersedes previous commands that ran to handle the clock. [timedatectl](https://www.freedesktop.org/software/systemd/man/timedatectl "timedatectl").
 The command `sudo timedatectl status` shows the current timedatectl configuration.
 You can also enable NTP and change the timezone via timedatectl, no need to use external NTP services anymore.

 > **Exercise:** Using the man command for `timedatectl` can you enable `ntp` synchronization?
 Can you change the timezone to UTC using the information at this URL: [https://www.freedesktop.org/software/systemd/man/timedatectl](https://www.freedesktop.org/software/systemd/man/timedatectl "timedatectl")?

 #### systemd-analyze

 Systemd was designed to bring modern OS principles to desktop and server Linux.
 That includes a tool called ```systemd-analyze``` which breaks down the time it took for all services, modules, and parts of the kernel to finish loading.
 To further debug these numbers use, ```systemd-analyze blame```.
 This will print out individually which services/targets/units/mounts are taking the most time to load and allow you to investigate or disable those elements.
 You can even use the builtin *plotting* feature of systemd-analyze, by typing, ```systemd-analyze plot > plot.svg``` and then typing ```eog plot.svg``` to create a visual time based graph of your plot.
 There are additional commands under systemd-analyze, ```critical-chain``` will print specific load time for dependent services of the service you provide, ```systemd-analyze critical-chain httpd.service```.
 These tools and options available in the man page, are used to determine system boot-up performance statistics.

 ### Killing Processes with systemd

 Systemd on the other hand has a mechanism for dealing with services directly, `systemctl kill -s SIGTERM httpd.service` will kill the Apache2 webserver service.
 You can issue the kill commands above within systemd individual services which are wrapped in control groups.

 The systemd service using the `systemd-cgls` command and the `systemctl kill` command have effectively replaced the traditional use of `ps` by instead grouping processes into **cgroups**.
 Cgroups or Control Groups, allow for child processes to be grouped together, and concpets such as resource quotas or isolation can now be introduced.
 This is a more effective manner in killing all the child processes of a parent process.
 Cgroups are a Linux specific concept, which ultimately lead to the idea of OS containers and Docker--these are things that BSD and Unix don't have and can't run at the moment--which if OS containers might be the way of the future computing--doesn't bode well for BSD/Unix.

 #### cgroups

-Systemd uses cgroups as a way to hierarchically group and label processes, and (B) a way to then apply resource limits to these groups.  cgroups allow you to *police* the resource usage of processes and related subprocesses--which gives finer grained control over other tools.
+Systemd uses cgroups as a way to hierarchically group and label processes, and (B) a way to then apply resource limits to these groups.
+Cgroups allow you to watch the resource usage of processes and related subprocesses--which gives finer grained control over other tools.

 By typing the command, ```systemd-cgls``` you can see a ordered hierarchy of which processes are part of which cgroup.
 You don't have to search for process IDs anymore, you simply kill the entire cgroup.

 > __Example Usage:__ To terminate the Apache2 web-server service, (assuming it has been enabled and started) first let's see the processes in its cgroup by typing ```systemd-cgls```.
 You can filter just the apache2 process and sub-processes with the command: ```sudo systemd-cgls -u apache2.service```.
 You can issue a kill command in the same way you can kill traditional processes by typing, ```systemctl kill httpd.service```.
 You can also issue a kill level command through the ```-s``` flag, ```systemctl kill -s SIGHUP httpd.service``` will issue a ```kill -1``` command to all the members of the httpd.service cgroup.

 ## Filesystems /proc

 > *"/proc is very special in that it is also a virtual filesystem.
 It's sometimes referred to as a process information pseudo-file system.
 It doesn't contain 'real' files but runtime system information (e.g. system memory, devices mounted, hardware configuration, etc).
 For this reason it can be regarded as a control and information centre for the kernel.
 In fact, quite a lot of system utilities are simply calls to files in this directory. [^120]"*

 The ```/proc``` virtual filesystem provides you a file based interface to the processes that are running on your system.
 When you type ```ls /proc``` what do you see?
 You see a series of numerical directories.
 These numbers correspond to process IDs.
 Inside of each directory there are a series of files that represent the state of the process at the moment of introspection.
 This can be handy in debugging an application or fine tuning a system in regards to memory usage.
 Try to launch a Firefox or any other browser window.
 Use the ```ps -C``` command from above to find its process ID.
 Then find that process directory in ```/proc```.
 What do you see?
 Some of the highlights are ```/proc/PID/cmdline```, which will tell you what command line options were used in launching that particular process, ```/proc/PID/status``` links to the process status in human readable form, and ```/proc/PID/mem``` describes the memory held by this process.
 The command ```procinfo``` will give you summary of all system and resource states, the package may need to be installed.
 For an exhaustive list of all the contents and meanings you can find a chart at the Linux Documentation Project, [http://www.tldp.org/LDP/Linux-Filesystem-Hierarchy/html/proc.html](http://www.tldp.org/LDP/Linux-Filesystem-Hierarchy/html/proc.html "TLDP PROC").

  In addition ```/proc``` has convenient information about the state of your system.
 To display information about your processor you would type, ```cat /proc/cpuinfo``` this prints out the processor family, the feature flags, and the number of processors (physical and logical).
 The same can be done with memory by typing, ```cat /proc/meminfo```.

  The Linux kernel also has a concept of loadable kernel modules.
 These are pieces of code that can be added into or removed from the kernel--statically at boot, or dynamically as needed, so as to extend the capabilities of your kernel, without forcing uneeded code.
 For example--needing drivers for a floppy disk would be a waste to include that in the kernel when it could be added and removed via a loadable module if you happened to need it for testing.
 To list all the module currently loaded you would type, ```lsmod```.
 This command is actually just formatting the content of ```/proc/modules```.
 There are other shortcut commands as well to inspect system devices.

 --------------   ---------------------------------------------------------------------------
   `lsmod`           Lists all currently loaded kernel modules